ahmadalwy3/ahmadalwy3/The-logger.md

-uBlock Origin comes with a logger, which gives the ability to inspect what uBlock is doing with network requests and DOM elements, whether something is blocked or allowed, and which filter, if any, matched a network request or DOM element.
-This logger is _unified_, meaning it will display _everything_ uBlock does as it occurs.
+uBlock Origin comes with a logger, which gives the ability to inspect what uBlock<sub>₀</sub> is doing with network requests and DOM elements, whether something is blocked or allowed, and which filter, if any, matched a network request or DOM element.
+This logger is _unified_, meaning it will display _everything_ uBlock<sub>₀</sub> does as it occurs.

-The logger is the tool of choice to see, understand, diagnose and fix the functioning of uBlock.
+The logger is the tool of choice to see, understand, diagnose and fix the functioning of uBlock<sub>₀</sub>.

 To access the logger, click on the _list_ icon of uBlock Origin's popup UI: